june111/june111.github.io/_posts/2023-08-16-okx-product-analysis-en.md

 ## 3 User Minds

-OKX can be likened to the math class representative, possessing not only a solid knowledge foundation but also the ability to approach problems innovatively, offering fresh insights to their peers.
+OKX can be likened to the math class representative, possessing not only a solid knowledge foundation but also the ability to approach problems innovatively, offering fresh insights to peers.

 User Profile of OKX:
 * Active traders: Engaged in derivatives trading, aiming to capitalize on market fluctuations.